 6. CEDILS — Certification in Didactics of the Italian language to foreigners

-If you’re interested in Italian language exam in India and want to more about Fee and upcoming Dates, You can contact Italian Embassy Culture centre in New Delhi or Mumbai for more details.
+Suppose you are interested in these exams in India and want to know more about fees and upcoming dates.
+In that case, you can contact the Italian embassy culture center in New Delhi or Mumbai for more details.